shamafarabi/shama.github.io/index.md

 layout: default
 ---

-Currently an engineer and data scientist with a demonstrated history of working in the semiconductor industry .
-Skilled in  matlab, python, SQL as well as data science and machine learning  techniques.
+Hi there, I am currently an engineer at Intel.
+I did my PhD from University of Illinois at Urbana Champaign.
+I am a data science enthusisats and this site highlights some of my personal data science projects.